What is a 529 plan?

 Plan funds can be used for qualified educational expenses at most accredited colleges, universities, vocational and technical schools nationwide – there are even some eligible international universities!
 This means culinary, cosmetic, and massage students can potentially use 529 plan funds.

-NOTE: The 529 Plans provided by Louisiana and Washington are only available to their current residents.
+The 529 Plans provided by Louisiana, New Jersey, Rhode Island, South Dakota, South Carolina, Washington, Washington, D.C. and West Virginia are only available to their current residents.
 However, residents of these states remain eligible to enroll in the 529 Plan of their choice anywhere in the country.

 For more than just tuition